simonw/datasette-render-markdown/README.md

 You can configure support for extensions using the `"extensions"` key in your plugin metadata configuration.

 Since extensions may introduce new HTML tags, you will also need to add those tags to the list of tags that are allowed by the [Bleach](https://bleach.readthedocs.io/) sanitizer.
-You can do that using the `"extra_tags"` key, and you can allowlist additional HTML attributes using `"extra_attrs"`.
+You can do that using the `"extra_tags"` key, and you can allow-list additional HTML attributes using `"extra_attrs"`.
 See [the Bleach documentation](https://bleach.readthedocs.io/en/latest/clean.html#allowed-tags-tags) for more information on this.

 Here's how to enable support for [Markdown tables](https://python-markdown.github.io/extensions/tables/):